TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

 copies, to preserve performance and resource consumption.
-However, normal operation of the :mod:`pickle` module, as it transforms a graph-like structure of objects into a sequential stream of bytes, intrinsically involves copying data to and from the pickle stream.
+However, normal operation of the :mod:`pickle` module, as it transforms a graph-like structure of objects into a sequential stream of bytes, intrinsically involves copying data to and kutoka the pickle stream.

 This constraint can be eschewed if both the *provider* (the implementation of the object types to be transferred) and the *consumer* (the implementation